Qualifications, Experience and how i work

 build a healing therapeutic environment. throughout the process I allow room for the client to bring there true-self and we can check in honestly whats happening, whats working and whats not.

 I have experience working with people with a wide range of presenting issues and from all walks of life.
-As well as my private practise i have worked in a general low cost counselling service, a Bereavement service and currently provide counselling within a prison.
+As well as my private practise i have worked in a general low cost counselling service, a Bereavement service, provided counselling within a prison and facilitated therapy groups and offered counselling in a psychosis rehabilitation service

-On top of my core counselling training I continue to develop professionally, I have done various training's including working with complex trauma, mindfulness, working at relational depth, abuse and managing risk.
+On top of my core counselling training I continue to develop professionally, I have done various training's including working with complex trauma, mindfulness, working at relational depth, abuse, supervision and managing risk.
 I continue to learn and grow and stay relevant within the counselling world.

 I partake in regular supervision with a fully qualified highly experienced supervisor.